 1. Design and Code for Maintainability

-The first and biggest tip I can give, is to design the site so that it's easy to maintain.
-Often times when designing a site you might sacrifice things for aesthetics.
-For example you might use images where text or styles would suffice.
+The first and biggest tip I can give is to design the site so that it's easy to maintain.
+Often, when designing a site, you might sacrifice things for aesthetics.
+For example, you might use images where text or styles would suffice.
 Or you might deliberately choose a menu structure that has no room to grow.
 When the site is large, this becomes a really bad idea.

 When I built the very first version of FlashDen almost two years ago, I used images for buttons.
 They looked really nice, but I wound up with a library of 100 different button images, not to mention rollovers.
-Then in the next couple of months every time a developer needed a new button they had to ask me to create an image.
-Needless to say I learnt that lesson pretty quick and we switched to a single button class that maybe doesn't look as good, but is much better for peace of mind.
+Then, in the next couple of months, every time a developer needed a new button, they had to ask me to create an image.
+Needless to say, I learnt that lesson pretty quickly, and we switched to a single button class that maybe doesn't look as good but is much better for peace of mind.

 Another aspect of maintainability is thinking about how the site is going to grow and change.
-For example, as new pages get added on, where do they go?
-Early on I wanted to have a horizontal navigation, but this is really limited After some experimenting, we wound up using a vertical nav, allowing for submenu items, and then on top of that, added a tab structure into pages to allow for related pages to be grouped together.
+For example, as new pages get added, where do they go?
+Early on, I wanted to have a horizontal navigation, but this is really limited.
+After some experimenting, we wound up using a vertical nav, allowing for submenu items, and then on top of that, added a tab structure into pages to allow for related pages to be grouped together.
 I'm not saying it's the best navigation in the world, but it certainly means we're not redesigning every time a new section is added to the site!

 So in designing for a large site, look for ways to make life simpler later, because you'll be glad you did!

-One of the biggest differences between a large site and a small one, is the number of different user types who might be using the site.
-For example on FlashDen, there are buyers, authors, visitors, admins, and members.
+One of the biggest differences between a large site and a small one is the number of different user types who might be using the site.
+For example, on FlashDen, there are buyers, authors, visitors, admins, and members.
 Each group has a different set of aims and tasks they have to carry out.
-Sometimes these tasks overlap, but sometime they are quite different.
+Sometimes these tasks overlap, but sometimes they are quite different.

 In this latest redesign of FlashDen, the biggest area that I worked on was the homepage.
 The first thing I did was list out to myself all the things that each user group needs to do: